 W-3 Form

-What Is a W-3 Form?
+What is a W-3 tax form?

-Who Needs to File W-3 Form?
+Who needs to file W-3 Form?

 Every employer required to file a Form W-2 must file Form W-3.
-This translates to most employers in the US, as Form W-2 is required after paying an employee more than $600 in wages in a given year, whether or not the employer withholds income or taxes from an employee’s wages.
+This includes most employers in the US, as Form W-2 is required after paying an employee more than $600 in wages in a given year, whether or not the employer withholds income or taxes from an employee’s wages.

 Form W-3 provides a benchmark for the IRS to compare figures from individual employees’ W-2 forms with the official totals reported by their employer.

-What Information Needs to Be Included in W-3 Form?
+What information needs to be included in W-3 Form?

 - Your business details, including employer identification number (EIN), legal address, and other contact information